ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 = DETECTING LUNG CANCER NODULES

 == introduction
 The project is to create a detector for lung cancer, and based on the *LUNA dataset* #link("https://luna16.grand-challenge.org/Description")[luna16.grand-challenge.org]  that is a collection of CT scans of patients with lung nodules, which are small growths in the lungs that may indicate cancer.
 The dataset is part of a Grand Challenge, which is a competition among researchers to develop and test methods for detecting and classifying nodules.
-The dataset is open and publicly available, which allows for more collaboration and innovation in the field of medical imaging.
+The dataset is open and publicly available,

+LUNA16 It contains **1,186 lung nodules** annotated in **888 CT scans**.
 The LUNA dataset has two tracks: one for finding the locations of nodules in the scans, and another for reducing false positives by distinguishing benign from malignant nodules.

 // #end-to-end()
 // #end-to-end2()